jdevfullstack/github-stats-guide/README.md

 Contributions to repos are actually your repos and repos of others when you create pull requests even if they simply closed them.
-But of course, you can't create a spam.
+But of course, you can't create spam.
 So, in order to achieve this, you want to focus on a pull request even simply changing something at the README file of others.
-What I did was adding a Page View.
+What I did was add a Page View.
 If you click the README file of others, then click the edit button, it will automatically create a fork (your copy of that particular repo) (we'll return to